 Because the RedMax EBZ7500 and the Stihl BR 600 are produced by separate manufacturers, there might be differences in their overall design and technological implementation.

-• Handling: Designed as backpack blowers, both products boast substantial engines and sizable fuel tanks, making them easy to carry for extended periods.
+• These two products are constructed as backpack blowers, allowing you to comfortably carry their big engines and massive fuel tanks.
 Opting for the EBZ7500 gives you a hip throttle, while the BR 600 comes with a throttle conveniently placed on the blower tube, allowing for hand-free operation.
 Deciding between the two depends on your preference for accessibility or operational flexibility.

 CFM & MPH